jonathanbangga/konsumpayroll/readme.txt

 	- push a tag to a remote server git push origin --tags
 	- push all tags to a remote server

+7.)
+Branching
+ a.) git branch
+  - display all branches
+ b.) git branch branch_name
+  - create a new branch
+ c.) git checkout branch_name
+  - switch to the specified branch d.) git checkout -b branch_name
+ - creates a new branch and automatically switch into it